kent28808/sentineltrap-cloud-honeypot/README.md

 <a id="top"></a>

-# 🛡️ SentinelTrap – Azure Honeypot Detection & Incident Response Lab
+# 🛡️ SentinelTrap: Azure Honeypot Detection & Incident Response Lab

 > **An end-to-end Microsoft Azure cyber range that simulates a real-world compromise of an internet-facing Windows server, leveraging Microsoft Defender for Endpoint, Microsoft Sentinel, Azure Monitor, and MySQL general query logging to detect, investigate, and respond to attacker activity.**